-To improve investment and to reduce the burden on council taxpayers, the Council has recognised the need to move to capacity building model model.
+To improve investment and to reduce the burden on council taxpayers, the Council has recognised the need to move from provider of services to a commissioning model.
 This has resulted in the transfer back to Lancashire County Council of the Highways function and the creation of Rossendale Leisure Limited, an independent trust incorporated to manage Council leisure facilities and directly employ previous Council leisure staff.
-In addition the Council has recently explored partnership working in the area of revenues and Benefits previously with Liverpool CC and more recently Pendle BC, Liberata and others.
-This has now culminated in Capita being identified as a preffered partner.
-The Council is now exploring the options for a strategic partner within Street Scene and Liveability.
+In addition the Council has recently and continues to explore partnership working in the area of revenues and Benefits with Liverpool CC and more recently Pendle BC.
+These projects have been managed internally bringing additional skills and experience to the Council.
+Until recently there has been no established mechanism for capturing learning that Council officers have experienced.
+This has now been addressed through the Prince II project management methodology which identifies a number of key criteria and outcomes: